 The artificially synthesized plasmid DNA is a key ingredient for the production of Genetically modified plant species, therapeutic drugs and proteins.

-In the present article, we will talk about the plasmid DNA and how it is used in the recombinant DNA technology.
+In the present article, we will talk about plasmid DNA and how it is used in recombinant DNA technology.

 Furthermore, we will understand how to construct it and what are the different types of plasmids used in the different experiments.

-So let’s starts with some basic information on a plasmid,
+So let’s start with some basic information on a plasmid,

 What is plasmid DNA?